 Plitvice Lakes National Park

-Built entirely of stone (no wooden supports) and adorned with 71 sculptured friezes, this 15th-century cathedral reflects a marriage of Italian and local styles.
-See map below.
+Built entirely of stone (no wooden supports) and adorned with 71 sculptured friezes of incredible individuality, this 15th-century cathedral reflects a marriage of Italian and local styles.
+The great Dalmatian builders, Dalmatinac and Firentinac did most of the work and successfully fused Gothic and Renaissance styles.
+The cathedral became a World Heritage site in 2000.
+Read more about St James Cathedral in Sibenik.

-From the Hellenistic street plan to the graceful arrangement of Renaissance, Romanesque and Baroque houses and churches, Trogir displays a pleasing architectural unity.
-See map below.
+From the Hellenistic street plan to the graceful arrangement of Renaissance, Romanesque and Baroque houses and churches, Trogir is a stunning architectural ensemble that earned World Heritage status in 1997.
+In addition to the remarkable St Lovro cathedral, a profusion of sculptures and friezes decorate the streets and buildings.
+Read more about Trogir.

 Stari Grad Plain

-Just outside Stari Grad town on Hvar Island, this plain became a World Heritage Site in 2008.
+Just outside Stari Grad town on Hvar Island, Stari Grad Plain became a World Heritage Site in 2008.
 Generally ignored by visitors, this region has been farmed continuously since the Greek era and the geometrical division of the land has remained intact for 24 centuries.
-See map below .
+Read more about Stari Grad Plain.

-Croatia's newest contribution to the World Heritage Sites list comprises two places: The Church of St. Barbara in Dubravka, Konavle in southern Croatia; Velika and Mala Crljivica in Cista Velika, northeast of Split near Imotski.
+Croatia's 2016 contribution to the World Heritage Sites list comprises two places: The Church of St. Barbara in Dubravka, Konavle in southern Croatia; Velika and Mala Crljivica in Cista Velika, northeast of Split near Imotski.
 The sites feature medieval tombstones that date from the 12th to 16th centuries.
 The limestone blocks are elaborately decorated with carved motifs representative of local art and spirituality.
-See map below .
+Read more about stecci.

 ©CroatiaTraveller 2005-2017 All rights reserved